 - Have created a Pantheon account.
 Pantheon accounts are always free for development.

 Terminus provides advanced interaction with the platform and allows us to run Drush commands remotely.
 Terminus also opens the door to automating parts of your workflow by combining multiple operations.
-For more information about Terminus itself, see our Terminus Manual.
+For more information about Terminus, see our Terminus Manual.

 mkdir $HOME/terminus cd $HOME/terminus curl -O https://raw.githubusercontent.com/pantheon-systems/terminus-installer/master/builds/installer.phar && php installer.phar install

-Generate a Machine Token from within User Dashboard > Account > Machine Tokens.
-Then use it to authenticate Terminus:
+Generate a Machine Token in the Pantheon dashboard by clicking User Dashboard > Account > Machine Tokens.
+Use the Machine Token to authenticate Terminus:

 terminus auth:login --machine-token=‹machine-token›